🐳 Docker Notes

 (Q) How can I find where all my docker images are stored?
 I’m out of disks space!

-Use the docker volume ls
+Use the docker volume ls command to see where

 docker volume ls